All Episodes

 Exactly.

-I tell them all the time, and I'm like, how much do you have on you?
+And I'm like, how much do you have on you?

 I have to have fight with them every single time I see them.

-I'm like, I what do I tell you?
+I'm like, what do I tell you?

 Always carry cash.

-And anyway, so I gave the guy a hundred bucks, and I'm like, I'm and I just think, and my kids asked me, well, what if they what if they do buy alcohol or drugs?
+And I'm like, and I just think, and my kids asked me, well, what if they do buy alcohol or drugs?

-I said, That's on them.
+I said, that's on them.

 Because I asked them not to do that.